419th Fighter Wing: History

 The 419th Group trained in the Reserve for troop carrier operations from 1949 to 1951.

 The Air Force Reserve has maintained a flying mission at Hill Air Force Base for more than 45 years.
 When activated in March 1947, the 419th Group was earmarked to control seven Reserve units, the first of which was a rescue squadron.

 During a two-year period, the 419th Group gained several components, spanning five separate locations and three Air Force organizations.
 Group pilots trained until March 1951 when training ceased and the entire 419th prepared for entry into active service.
 Activated in July 1956 as a component of the Regular Air Force, the group and its three squadrons trained in C-123 Provider assault airlift operations.

 Over the next several years, the wing logged missions in the T-33 Shooting Star, F-80 Shooting Star, F-84 Thunderjet, C-119 Flying Boxcar, C-124 Globemaster II and C-46 Commando aircraft.

 In 1972, the Air Force Reserve modernization program added fighter aircraft which resulted in the unit gaining F-105 Thunderchief aircraft.
 Consequently, the unit was re-designated the 508th Fighter Group.

 On 1 October 1982, the unit was upgraded from a group to a wing, being redesignated the 419th Tactical Fighter Wing.
 It was the last operational F-105 unit in the Air Force until its conversion to F-16s in January 1984.

-More than one hundred 419th members were called to active duty in support of Operations Desert Shield and Desert Storm (1991–1992).
+More than one hundred 419th members were called to active duty after the Iraqi invasion of Kuwait and the Gulf War which followed (1990-91).
 They served in Saudi Arabia, Europe and at stateside military installations.

 Approximately 350 members of the 419th Fighter Wing deployed to Incirlik Air Base, Turkey, in support of Operation Provide Comfort II from 3 December 1994 through 16 February 1995.
 The wing's pilots flew more than 500 sorties, compiling more than 1,400 flight hours enforcing the no-fly zone over northern Iraq.

 The wing demonstrated its combat capability in a return trip to Incirlik Air Base in June 1997 to support Operation Northern Watch.
 The unit's show of force was significant as it deployed 12 aircraft and nearly 400 people to the region to deter the Iraqi military from terrorizing its neighbors.
 In 1998, the 466th Fighter Squadron deployed 6 aircraft and 93 Reservists to Kuwait in support of Operation Southern Watch.